← Back to 史記

 使 殿 殿

 The ministers attended in proper ritual order.
 He ordered Grand Coachman Ying and Marquis Dong Mou Xingju to clear the palace and bring the imperial ceremonial carriage to welcome him at the Dai residence.
-The emperor entered weiyang Palace that very evening.
-That night he appointed song Chang as Guard General to pacify and control the northern and southern armies.
-He appointed Zhang Wu as Chamberlain for Attendants to manage palace affairs.
-He returned and sat in the front hall.
+The emperor entered Weiyang Palace that same evening.
+That night he made Song Chang General of the Guards, charging him with pacifying and controlling the Northern and Southern Armies.
+He appointed Zhang Wu Chamberlain for Attendants to oversee palace affairs.
+He then returned and took his seat in the front hall.
 That night he issued an edict saying: 'Recently the Lü clansmen handled affairs and monopolized power.
 They plotted great rebellion to endanger the Liu clan ancestral temple.
 Thanks to the generals, chancellors, marquises, imperial clan, and ministers who executed them, they all received their just punishment.
-Since I have only just ascended the throne, let there be a general amnesty across the realm.
+Since I have only just ascended the throne, let there be a general amnesty under Heaven.
 Grant the people one rank of nobility, and in every hundred households grant the women oxen and wine.
 Hold drinking celebrations for five days.'

 5

 On the xinhai day, the emperor ascended the throne and paid respects at Gaozu's ancestral temple.
 Right Chancellor Ping was moved to Left Chancellor, and Grand Marshal Bo became Right Chancellor, and General-in-Chief Guan Ying became Grand Marshal.
-All the lands previously seized from Qi and Chu by the Lü clansmen were restored to them.
+The lands the Lu clan had seized from Qi and Chu were all restored.

 6